blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/conan.md

    },
 ```

-If you are using the Conan CLI detector, this data is found in the output of the `conan info` command.
+If you are using the Conan CLI detector instead of the Conan Lockfile detector, this data is found in the output of the `conan info` command
+instead of the conan.lock file..

 The format of the Conan "ref" field is: `<name>/<version>@<user>/<channel>#<recipe_revision>`